 Abstract: Background: Rhinitis is a global health problem that affects 20-40% of the population in developed countries and whose incidence is rising.
 Rising is characterized by one or more of the following symptoms: nasal congestion, rhinorrhea, sneezing and itching.
 It can be induced by different mechanisms and involves several etiological agents.
-Noninfectious rhinitis has traditionally been classified as allergic rhinitis [AR] and nonallergic rhinitis [NAR].
-Objective: To evaluate the prevalence and phenotypes of local allergic rhinitis in patients with clinical manifestations of AR without evidence of systemic IgE sensitization.
-Methods: This cross sectional, case-control, and nonrandomized study was conducted on 120 patients with clinical manifestations suggestive of allergic rhinitis [selected from the allergy outpatient clinic at Ain Shams university hospitals and 20 healthy controls.
+Noninfectious rhinitis has traditionally been classified as allergic rhinitis [AR] and nonallergic rhinitis [NAR]Objective: To evaluate the prevalence and phenotypes of local allergic rhinitis in patients with clinical manifestations of AR without evidence of systemic IgE sensitizationMethods: This cross sectional, case-control, and nonrandomized study was conducted on 120 patients with clinical manifestations suggestive of allergic rhinitis [selected from the allergy outpatient clinic at Ain Shams university hospitals and 20 healthy controls.
 Results: Local allergic rhinitis was diagnosed in 80% of females and 20% of males.
-While the patients with systemic allergic rhinitis reached 37.5% for males, and 62.5% were females.
-Regarding the persistence of symptoms in local allergic rhinitis it reached 88% in comparison to 67.5% in systemic allergic rhinitis.
-The symptoms were intermittent in 12 % of cases with local allergic rhinitis in comparison to 32.5% in systemic allergic rhinitis.
+While the patients with systemic allergic rhinitis reached 88% in comparison to 67.5% in systemic allergic rhinitis.
+The severe symptoms on to 42.5% were females.
+Regarding the persistence of symptoms university hospitals in comparison to 32.5% in systemic allergic rhinitis.
 The severe symptoms outweighed the mild symptoms by nearly 50%.
 The skin prick test reached 80% positive in cases of LAR.
 Those with normal levels of total IgE level, the nasal provocation test was positive in 12.5% of cases and 7.5% negative.
-Conclusion: Local allergic rhinitis.
+Conclusion: Local allergic rhinitis is a prevalent entity in patient evaluated with rhinitis.